sseanik/python-cheatsheet-1531/README.md

 ### List Slicing

-A powerful extension on 'indexing' a list where we able to not just index a list and extract a value, but have a potential 'range' of indices to extract a sub-list or reversed (sub) list.
+An extension on 'indexing' a list where we able to not just index, but provide a potential 'range' of indices to extract a sub-list or potentially reversed (sub) list.

 ```python
 output = [0, 1, 2, 3, 4, 5]